Mr. Carr gets T3G certificate from Environmental Systems Research Institute

 Dr. DeMers was selected to get a week of training for the Teachers Teaching Teachers (T3G) program sponsored by Environmental Systems Research Institute.
 He spent a week of training with 94 other educators from around the US and abroad.
 The training focused on how to employ the power and flexibility of ArcGIS.com for teaching a wide variety of content in an even wider set of subjects.
 A major part of the training is to produce a group of educators who will, in turn, train other educators in these techniques through workshops and webinars.
 DeMers is one of approximately 200 holders of the T3G certificate and one of only two in New Mexico.

 Dr. DeMers gave two papers at the ESRI Education and International Conferences in San Diego in June.
-His paper for the education conference was titled “A Geodesign Exercise: First Experiences” and can be downloaded.
+His paper for the education conference was titled “A Geodesign Exercise: First Experiences” and can be downloaded by searching under the 2013 proceedings index.
 His multi-authored paper for the International Conference was titled “Toward an Immersive 3D Virtual BoK Exploratorium: A Proof of Concept” and has been published in Transactions in GIS.